WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/DeterministicBuildGuide.md

 ## Windows

 After you installed Wasabi from the `.msi`, it will be in `C:\Program Files\WasabiWallet` folder.
-You can compare it with your build:
+Open a terminal, move to `WalletWasabi/WalletWasabi.Gui/bin/dist` and compare it with your build with the following command:

 ```sh
 git diff --no-index win7-x64 "C:\Program Files\WasabiWallet"